apfeltee/optionparser/README.md

-## optionparser
+## OptionParser

-optionparser borrows the style of ruby's OptionParser, in that it uses lambdas to capture values.
+OptionParser borrows the style of ruby's OptionParser, in that it uses lambdas to capture values.

 this makes it trivial to implement invocation of